-Let’s be honest here: A dog chasing its tail can be cute and a little funny to see sometimes.
+Let’s be honest: A dog chasing its tail can be cute and sometimes funny to see.
 Watching them have fun from such a simple activity puts a smile on our faces.
 With each subsequent circle, our smiles become wider.
 But while watching your dog doing it have you ever wondered: Why do dogs chase their tails?

 While some of us think that a puppy chasing its tail might be due to an underlying issue, the answer may be simpler than that.
 Read on to find out the possible reasons behind your dog chasing its tail.